logo RankiaUnited Kingdom

 Can I have both a premium bond and an ISA at the same time?

 Yes, you can.
-They’re separate products, and holding both is common.
+They're separate products, and holding both is very common.
+Premium Bonds sit outside the ISA system entirely, so they don't use any of your £20,000 annual ISA allowance.
 Just be mindful of your ISA allowance and your personal savings goals.

 Are premium bonds a good emergency fund?

-They’re not ideal.
-While you can cash out anytime, it takes a few working days.
-A high-interest instant-access savings account or Cash ISA is better for emergencies.
+They're not ideal.
+While you can cash out anytime, it takes a few working days to receive the money.
+A high-interest instant-access savings account or Cash ISA is better for emergencies, as the return is guaranteed and access is immediate.

 Do stocks and shares ISAs guarantee returns?

 No. Your investments can go up or down in value.
-Over the long term (5+ years), they tend to outperform cash savings and premium bonds.
+Over the long term (5+ years), they tend to outperform cash savings and premium bonds, but short-term losses are possible.

 What happens to my premium bonds or ISA if I die?

-Premium bonds become part of your estate and stop being eligible for prizes.
-ISAs lose their tax-free status unless transferred to a spouse as an additional allowance.
+Premium bonds become part of your estate and stop being eligible for prizes after death (NS&I will hold them in the draw for up to 12 months while the estate is settled).
+ISAs lose their tax-free status unless transferred to a spouse or civil partner as an Additional Permitted Subscription (APS).

 Can I switch from premium bonds to an ISA?

-Yes, just withdraw your money from premium bonds and deposit it into an ISA, provided you’re within your annual ISA limit.
+Yes.
+Withdraw your money from Premium Bonds (allowing a few working days for the funds to arrive) and deposit it into an ISA, provided you're within your annual ISA limit of £20,000 for 2026/27.

 Is it safer to have money in Premium Bonds or ISAs?

-Premium Bonds are technically safer, as there's no risk to your capital at all.
+Premium Bonds are technically the safest: there's no risk to your capital at all, and protection is unlimited (backed by HM Treasury, with no £85,000 cap).

 Stocks & Shares ISAs carry investment risk but can offer much higher long-term returns.

-• If capital preservation is your top priority, Premium Bonds or a Cash ISA are safer options.
+• If capital preservation is your top priority, Premium Bonds are the safest option — the only one with 100% Treasury-backed protection and no upper limit.

-• If you're comfortable with some risk in exchange for potential growth, a Stocks & Shares ISA may be worth considering.
+• If you're comfortable with some risk in exchange for potential growth, a Stocks & Shares ISA may be worth considering over the long term.